 IS THE INTERNSHIP FOR CREDIT?
 DOES IT COUNT TOWARD GRADUATION?

-The internship is a credit-bearing course (WST 4940 Internship in WGS) and counts as an elective for the WGS major or minor or for the Queer & Sexuality Studies minor.
+The internship is a credit-bearing course (WST 4940 Internship in Women's and Gender Studies) and counts as an elective for the WGS major or minor or for the Queer & Sexuality Studies minor.
 Students get valuable career experience while moving forward toward graduation.
 The internship course is like any other course at USF, requiring enrollment and payment of tuition and fees.
 For more information visit the USF Undergraduate Catalog.

 WHERE DO STUDENTS INTERN?